Simon-Kucher Case Interview Guide: Pricing, Format, and How to Prepare (2026)

 • Behavioral questions around commercial outcomes ("Tell me about a time you influenced a revenue or pricing decision")

-Round 2: The Superday — Three Partner-Level Interviews
+Round 2: The Superday (Three Partner-Level Interviews)

-PrepLounge forum discussions note that the Superday is more intensive than Round 1 in both case complexity and analytical depth — expect partner-level scrutiny of your pricing recommendations and follow-up questions that probe whether your structure is genuinely grounded in value logic or just surface-level.
+Expect later-round scrutiny of your pricing recommendations and follow-up questions that probe whether your structure is genuinely grounded in value logic or just surface-level.

 RoundInterviewsInterviewersFocus